Difference Between Mirror and Lens

 Ray diagrams become extremely useful in these cases as they can be used to determine the direction of movement of the light and also the place where the image will be formed based on the location of the lens and object.

 This is done by using Snell’s law of refraction.
-Images formed by a lens can be of two types, a real image and a virtual image.
+Images formed by a lens can be of two types, a real image, and a virtual image.

 A real image is formed when the rays of light from the lens actually converge at a point and are visible to the naked eye.
 This means that the image is formed on the receptors of the human eye, and the photo-sensitive cells actually pick it up.

 A virtual image is formed when the rays of light through the lens make it look like they are coming from the virtual image.
-This means that if you follow the race of light backwards, you will reach the point where they all converge.
+This means that if you follow the race of light backward, you will reach the point where they all converge.

 In truth, these rays don’t actually converge at this location, and if a screen is placed at this point, an image will not be visible.